 Cerebrovascular Adverse Reactions in Elderly Patients with Dementia-Related Psychosis,

 including stroke, transient ischemia attack, and fatalities.
-See Boxed Warning above.
+See Boxed Warning.

 Precipitation of Severe Opioid Withdrawal in Patients who are Physiologically Dependent on Opioids: